paypal/squbs/docs/materialization-metrics-collector.md

 ### Overview

-`MaterializationMetricsCollector` is an Akka Streams `GraphStage` to collect materialization metrics for a stream:
+`MaterializationMetricsCollector` is an Pekko Streams `GraphStage` to collect materialization metrics for a stream:

    * active materialization counts
    * new materialization creation rates
    * materialization termination rates (aggregation of successful termination and failures)

-A prominent use case for the `MaterializationMetricsCollector` is with server-side Akka HTTP, where each new connection results in a stream materialization and therefore each connection termination results in the termination of the associated stream materialization.
+A prominent use case for the `MaterializationMetricsCollector` is with server-side Pekko HTTP, where each new connection results in a stream materialization and therefore each connection termination results in the termination of the associated stream materialization.
 For this reason, the `MaterializationMetricsCollector` is out-of-the-box integrated with [squbs HTTP(S) service](http-services.md) implementations publishing active connection, connection creation, and connection termination metrics.

 ### Dependency